-To use SSE/SSE2/SSE3/SSSE3 extensions, the operating system or executive must provide support for initializing the processor to use these extensions, for handling the FXSAVE and FXRSTOR state saving instructions, and for handling SIMD floating-point exceptions.
-The following sections provide guidelines for this support.
-Because SSE/SSE2/SSE3/SSSE3 extensions share the same state and perform companion operations, these guidelines apply to all four sets of extensions.
+To use SSE/SSE2/SSE3/SSSE3/SSE4 extensions, the operating system or executive must provide support for initializing the processor to use these extensions, for handling the FXSAVE and FXRSTOR state saving instructions, and for handling SIMD floating-point exceptions.
+The following sections provide system programming

-Chapter 11, "Programming with Streaming SIMD Extensions 2 (SSE2)," and Chapter 12, "Programming with SSE3 and Supplemental SSE3," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 1, discuss support for SSE/SSE2/SSE3/SSSE3 from an applications point of view program.
+Chapter 11, "Programming with Streaming SIMD Extensions 2 (SSE2)," and Chapter 12, "Programming with SSE3, SSSE3 and SSE4," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 1, discuss support for SSE/SSE2/SSE3/SSSE3/SSE4 from an applications point of view program.

-12.1.1 Adding Support to an Operating System for SSE/SSE2/SSE3/SSSE3 Extensions
+12.1.1 Adding Support to an Operating System for SSE/SSE2/SSE3/SSSE3/SSE4 Extensions

-The following guidelines describe functions that an operating system or executive must perform to support SSE/SSE2/SSE3/SSSE3 extensions:
+The following guidelines describe functions that an operating system or executive must perform to support SSE/SSE2/SSE3/SSSE3/SSE4 extensions:

-- 1. Check that the processor supports the SSE/SSE2/SSE3/SSSE3 extensions. - 2.
-Check that the processor supports the FXSAVE and FXRESTOR instructions. - 3.
-Provide an initialization for the SSE, SSE2 SSE3, and SSSE3 states. - 4.
+- 1. Check that the processor supports the SSE/SSE3/SSE3/SSE4 extensions. - 2.
+Check that the processor supports the FXSAVE and FXRSTOR instructions. - 3.
+Provide an initialization for the SSE, SSE2 SSE3, SSSE3 and SSE4 states. - 4.
 Provide support for the FXSAVE and FXRSTOR instructions. - 5.
-Provide support (if necessary) in non-numeric exception handlers for exceptions generated by the SSE, SSE2 and SSE3 instructions. - 6.
-Provide an exception handler for the SIMD floating-point exception (#XF).
+Provide support (if necessary) in non-numeric exception handlers for exceptions generated by the SSE, SSE2, SSE3 and SSE4 instructions. - 6.
+Provide an exception handler for the SIMD floating-point exception (#XM).